kkontosis/retranse/README.md

 # About

-retranse is a regular expression based programming language.
+'retranse' is a regular expression based programming language.

 The retranse language relies on consecutive application of substitution rules.
 It is suitable for expandable and overridable configuration files.